-Pakistani clothes express the culture of Pakistan, the Demographics of Pakistan and regional cultures.
-Dress in each regional culture reflect weather conditions, way of living and distinctive style which gives it a unique identity among all cultures.
+Pakistani clothes express the culture of Pakistan, the Demographics of Pakistan, and regional cultures.
+Dress in each regional culture reflects weather conditions, way of living, and distinctive style which gives it a unique identity among all cultures.

 Pakistan’s Fashion Industry

 On 7 August, the Pakistan Business Forum(PBF) President said that,

 Owing to their export potential, the fashion designing and textile industry were key to Pakistan’s trade

 The PBF President emphasized the growth of the textile industry as a boost to the fashion industry and called for enhanced export-led growth of the industry.